GaloisInc/crucible/uc-crux-llvm/README.md

 the two implementations are considered the same unless UC-Crux-LLVM can find a bug in one but not the other.

-The argument to the `--check-equivalence` flag is a second program to check for *crash ordering*, i.e. UC-Crux-LLVM checks that the program passed to `--check-equivalence` has *fewer* crashes than the one passed as an argument.
-If the `--strict-crash-equivalence` is also passed to UC-Crux-LLVM, it checks for *crash-equivalence*.
+The argument to the `--check-ordering` flag is a second program to check for *crash ordering*, i.e. UC-Crux-LLVM checks that the program passed to `--check-ordering` has *fewer* crashes than the one passed as an argument.
+If the `--crash-equivalence` is also passed to UC-Crux-LLVM, it checks for *crash-equivalence*.
 Crash-ordering is a partial order over programs, and crash-equivalence is an equivalence relation.
 Use `--entry-points` to check specific functions, or `--explore` to check all functions from both programs